PATIENT NOTICE – VISITING YOUR GP SURGERY

 Sifford Clays Medical Practice - Crammavill St, Grays RM16 2AP

-Clinics are open to everyone over the age of 16 (and those 12-15 that are eligible) to attend for their first vaccination or second vaccination (first dose must have been at least 8 weeks prior to receiving the second dose).
+Clinics are open to everyone aged 16 and over to attend for their first or second vaccination (first dose must have been at least 8 weeks prior to receiving the second dose).

 There is no need to make an appointment, just turn up and get vaccinated.